vesavvo/design_patterns/markdown/assignments/factory_method.md

 # Assignment: RPG Map Generator

-> Note: the assignment was slightly modified on Thu January 25, 2024.
-In the class diagram of the original assignment, `Map` was drawn as an interface, but it should preferably be an abstract class.
-This allows for implementing the `display()` method only once, in the `Map` class.
-Furthermore, replacing the `Tile`interface with an abstract class brings similar benefits.
-If you have already implemented the assignment using interfaces, you can keep it that way and still get the points :-)

 **Goal:**

 The goal is to design an application that generates a random map for a role-playing game using the Factory Method design pattern.